Long- and Short-Term Health Effects & Dangers of Cocaine Use

 Long-Term Effects of Cocaine on the Brain

 Cocaine use can have various negative effects on the brain.
-Some of these complications are on the physical structure and functioning of the brain while others can lead to a cocaine use disorder or a secondary diagnosis of a stress-related mental disorder.1
+Some of these complications are on the physical structure and functioning of the brain, while others can lead to a cocaine use disorder or a secondary diagnosis of a stress-related mental disorder.1

-Some of the complications that may be caused by chronic cocaine use include:1
+Complications that may be caused by chronic cocaine use include:1

 • Difficulty with memory recall.